jazware/jazco-dev/_posts/2023-05-20-postgres-analyze.md

 With indices, this shouldn't be a problem, I'm creating BTrees that _should_ make parsing through millions of rows a breeze, especially if I have lots of memory to spare.

-Unfortunately, when I tried putting together a query to get the most recent posts authored by users in a given cluster, I was getting surprisngly poor performance:
+Unfortunately, when I tried putting together a query to get the most recent posts authored by users in a given cluster, I was getting surprisingly poor performance:

 ### Database Schema